biscuitboost/yourbanger-fe/src/pages/refund-policy.md

 ## Our Commitment

-At YourBanger, we want you to be completely satisfied with every song you create.
+At YourBanger.com. we want you to be completely satisfied with every song you create.
 If you're not happy, we'll make it right.

 ## 30-Day Satisfaction Guarantee